-- a) Either Coordinating Authority may request an INLO to assist at the respective National Interagency Centre/Center, with the mobilization, management, demobilization of resources. - b) The INLO, through their Coordinating Authority, may request assistance at a Regional Centre/GACC.
-The regional SREP shall coordinate the resources and AREPs/IARRs assigned to that region and shall report to the INLO. - 4.2.7.All Sending Participant personnel shall receive a pre-deployment orientation package and a debriefing prior to demobilization, by the Receiving Participant.

-- 4.2.8.Personnel shall be prepared for a 14-day assignment duration, exclusive of mobilization and demobilization travel.
-The first day of the 14-day assignment is defined as the first full workday within the Receiving Participant's Country, including orientation. - 4.2.9.All personnel shall carry a passport with an unexpired validity through to the end of the deployment. - 4.2.10.
-A felony, criminal conviction, and certain misdemeanors such as DUI/DWI may prohibit entry of personnel from the Sending Participant to the Receiving Participant's country.
-The Sending Participant is responsible for making any necessary inquiries in this regard and ensuring that all Sending Participant personnel are eligible for entry. - 4.2.11.
-Employment status of personnel engaged in wildland fire management. - 4.2.12.
-Controlled substances (i.e. prescription drugs) must remain in their original labelled container or be accompanied by the prescription. - 4.2.13.
+- a) Either Coordinating Authority may request an INLO to assist at the respective National Interagency Centre/Center, with the mobilization, management, and demobilization of resources. - b) The INLO, through their Coordinating Authority, may request assistance at a Regional Centre/GACC.
+The regional SREP shall coordinate the resources and AREPs/IARRs assigned to that region and shall report to the INLO. - 4.2.6.All Sending Participant personnel shall receive a pre-deployment orientation package and a debriefing prior to demobilization, by the Receiving Participant. - 4.2.7.Personnel shall be prepared for a 14-day assignment duration, excluding mobilization and demobilization travel.
+The first day of the 14-day assignment is defined as the first full workday within the Receiving Participant's Country, including orientation. - 4.2.8.
+All personnel shall carry a passport with an unexpired validity through to the end of the deployment. - 4.2.9.A felony, criminal conviction, and certain misdemeanors such as DUI/DWI may prohibit entry of personnel from the Sending Participant to the Receiving Participant's country.
+The Sending Participant is responsible for making any necessary inquiries in this regard and ensures that all Sending Participant personnel are eligible for entry. - 4.2.10.
+Employment status of personnel engaged in wildland fire management. - 4.2.11.
+Controlled substances (i.e. prescription drugs) must remain in their original labelled container or be accompanied by the prescription. - 4.2.12.
 The Sending Participant shall provide all the safety equipment required to meet its regulations.
-Should additional equipment be required by the Receiving Participant, the Receiving Participant shall supply at their expense. - 4.2.14.
+Should additional equipment be required by the Receiving Participant, the Receiving Participant shall supply at their expense. - 4.2.13.
 All Canadian Type 1 fire fighters shall meet the Canadian Physical Performance Exchange Standard for Type 1 Wildland Fire Fighter (WFX-FIT) time of 14min30sec for exchange to the US.
 All US Wildland Fire positions shall meet the US Work Capacity Test at the appropriate level of qualification ordered.
-The Arduous level fitness test requires the individual to perform a three-mile walk with a 45-pound pack in 45 minutes. - 4.2.15.
-The Receiving Participant shall insure that immediate medical services are provided to any member of the incoming Sending Participant personnel regardless of the nature of the requirement or the type of medical aid required.
-Payment for medical services shall be covered directly by the Receiving Participant until the employee is returned to the fireline or to the Sending Participant. - 4.2.16.
-4.2.16 Personal cargo weight shall be a total of 29.5 kg (65 lbs.), which includes a personal or deployment pack of 20.4 kg (45 lbs.) and a line pack of 9.1 kg (20 lbs.).
+The Arduous level fitness test requires the individual to perform a three-mile walk with a 45-pound pack in 45 minutes.

+- 4.2.14.
+The Receiving Participant shall ensure that immediate medical services are provided to any member of the incoming Sending Participant personnel regardless of the nature of the requirement or the type of medical aid required.
+For United States resources deployed to Canada, payment for medical services shall be covered directly by the Receiving Participant until the employee is returned to the fireline or to the Sending Participant.
+For Canadian Resources deployed to the United States the sending participant shall cover medical services costs until the employee is returned to the fireline or the sending participant and shall invoice the receiving participant for those medical services expenses. - 4.2.15.
+Personal cargo weight shall be a total of 29.5 kg (65 lbs.), which includes a personal or deployment pack of 20.4 kg (45 lbs.) and a line pack of 9.1 kg (20 lbs.).
 Additional cargo must be identified and approved by the Sending and Receiving Participant.